 Die I2P-Software (I2P)

-The applications are made available through a webUI, which listens at 127.0.0.1:7657, and the main page of which is called the “Router Console,” where you monitor the health of your connection to the network and access applications to use on the network.
+Applications are made available through a webUI that listens at 127.0.0.1:7657.
+The main page is called the “Router Console,” where network connection status is displayed and access to applications is provided.

 Was enthalten ist:

 The Set Up Wizard: When you download the I2P software, a set up wizard will guide you through a few configuration steps while your router is making its first connections to the network.
 This happens the same way that your home router connects you to the Internet.
 During the set up process, you will be given the option to test your bandwidth and set your bandwidth limits in order to ensure a good connection as a network peer.